Spontaneous scalarization: Open problems and future perspectives

 \section{Open problems and future perspectives}

-We chose to review the literature by starting from the theoretical underpinning of the scalarization mechanism, then moving on to discussing \ns{s} and \bh{s} separately, and then returning to model building in order to discuss generalization of the mechanism to other fields.
-Most, but not all, open problems have come up already within one or more of the previous sections and discussed to some extent.
-Nevertheless, we will use this section to revisit them and cover any additional areas that require further development, opting to a concise summary of future perspectives.
+We chose to review the literature by starting from the theoretical underpinnings of the scalarization mechanism, moving on to discussing \ns{s} and \bh{s} separately, and then returning to model building in order to discuss generalization of the mechanism to other fields.
+Most but not all open problems have already been mentioned in one or more of the previous sections and also discussed to some extent.
+Nevertheless, we revisit them in this section and cover any additional areas that require further development, opting for a concise summary of future perspectives.